smartarch/extremexp-llm/README.md

 # Understanding workflow architectures by LLMs

-This is a replication package for the "Understanding workflow architectures by LLMs" paper submitted to ECBS 2024.
+This is a replication package for the "Understanding workflow architectures by LLMs" paper submitted to SAC'25.

 Full list of evaluation patterns: [`patterns.md`](patterns.md)